17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 SeaWorld San Antonio

-If watching the dolphins, whales, and sea lions from afar is more up your alley, then you’ll love the shows at SeaWorld San Antonio.
+If watching the dolphins, whales, and sea lions from afar is more up your alley, we think you’ll love the shows at SeaWorld San Antonio.
 Throughout the day, they run performances centered around orcas and dolphins.
 You’ll be in awe of these majestic creatures as they splash and flip through the water.

 Brackenridge Park